 Make sure you sleep.
 Regular sleep is important.
 Lack of sleep causes abdominal cramps and diarrhoea.

 Your body needs rest and time to heal.
-Remember IBS symptoms rarely wake people from sleep, so its your chance to relax!
+Remember symptoms rarely wake people from sleep, so its your chance to relax!

 However, try to avoid sleeping pills as these may be detrimental to your symptoms too.